SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/iarchiveagent/using-criteria.md

 ---
-title: How to use multiple criteria with the IArchiveAgent
+title: How to use multiple criteria with the ArchiveAgent
-uid: iarchiveagent_multi_criteria
+uid: archiveagent_multi_criteria
-description: How to use multiple criteria with the IArchiveAgent
+description: How to use multiple criteria with the ArchiveAgent
 author: {github-id}
 keywords:
 so.topic: howto